-About 28% of respondents of Medscape's poll felt they weren't being paid enough and indicated that their insufficient salary was another cause behind their burnout.
-In a similar poll, about 37% said increased compensation would help avoid feelings of fatigue and financial stress.
+About 48% of respondents to Medscape's poll felt they weren't being paid enough and indicated that their insufficient salary was another cause behind their burnout.
+In a similar poll, about 45% said increased compensation would help avoid feelings of fatigue and financial stress.

 Despite this, hospitals and health systems are spending more money to hire and retain healthcare workers.
 These facilities are increasing salaries, offering sign-on bonuses, and expanding benefits to lure in new workers.
-In addition, contract labor expenses are rising as healthcare providers rely on contract workers to fill the gaps left by staffing shortages.